CelliesProjects/aquacontrol2/README.md

 With the IDE successfully compiling ESP8266 code and all libs installed, just follow these steps:

-1. Download and unpack the zip file.
+1. Download and unpack the latest [release](https://github.com/CelliesProjects/aquacontrol2/releases) file.

 2. Rename the folder you just unzipped to '`aquacontrol2`'.